X13-A/ConsoleEngine/README.md

 # ConsoleEngine
-3D Renderer running inside .NET console
+3D Renderer running inside the windows console.

 ### How to use
 - In the "bin\Release\net6.0", execute ConsoleEngine.exe.